kriwil/labster-wiki-dump/markdown/0072_Diagnosis.md

 and/or palate.

-![The risk of birth defects increases with mother's age](Maternal Age Risk.jpg "The risk of birth defects increases with mother's age")
+![The risk of birth defects increases with mother's age](/wiki/Maternal Age Risk.jpg "The risk of birth defects increases with mother's age")

 Prenatal diagnosis is the process of ruling in or out fetal anomalies or genetic disorders, to provide expecting parents with information and the